jank-lang/jank-lang.org/resources/src/blog/2026-03-06-great-start.md

 entirely, which I will likely do once the transition is complete.
 For now, we have most of our code still using the old model while some of it is using the new model.
 This is great, though, since it allows us to port piece by piece while keeping everything in `main`.
+The main outcome of opening up the object model is that jank users can define their own jank objects which integrate well into the system, can be stored within jank data structures, and used with jank functions.

 Finally, to better support nREPL, jank added support for `clojure.core/future`.
 This required an audit of all synchronization across the jank compiler and